Theabdelkader/Communicate-Data-Findings-Ford-GoBike-System/README.md

 - And ofc rarely used at night and early morning and average using is in day time between 8 am and 5 pm.
 - as we see Males always have higher durations and thirties ages are the longest time users.

+## key insights for presentation

+- main characteristics of the dataset
+- There is correlation between sunday and saturday with the duration that means the bike is used at high level in weekends.
+- customer type has the longer trips duration than the subscriber.
+- features of interest ( trip duration, member gender, user type, trip start time, and member age)
+- Duration and Age groups with respect to other features

 ## References

 - https://datascienceplus.com/exploring-san-francisco-bay-areas-bike-share-system/